-Many areas of the program are more subjective and difficult to reduce to a grade such as: personal/social/consciousness skills; interactions with fellow students and faculty; ability to collaborate; interest and efforts to grow into a professional; judgment; ability to approach difficult problems and think quickly on your feet; and self-awareness especially regarding the impact of behavior on others.
-Therefore, we provide this assessment as written feedback of your performance on more intangible, subjective areas of your performance as well as some of those areas captured in your course grades.
+Many areas of the program are more subjective and difficult to reduce to a grade, such as personal/social/consciousness skills; interactions with fellow students and faculty; ability to collaborate; interest and efforts to grow into a professional; judgment; ability to approach complex problems and think quickly on your feet; and self-awareness, especially regarding the impact of behavior on others.
+Therefore, faculty provide this assessment as written feedback on student performance in more intangible, subjective areas of your performance and other areas also captured in course grades.

 The Student Progress Assessment form (see Appendix C) is completed by program faculty for every student at the end of each fall and spring semester.
-These forms are reviewed and discussed in faculty meetings as a means of ensuring all students are progressing in the intangible areas describes above; and those students with problems are identified and dealt with in the most fair and helpful manner.
-Student Progress Assessments will be compiled in consultation with all counseling faculty, and shared with the student in a formal meeting at the end of each fall and spring semester.
-In cases where student problems arise, various steps may be implemented including, but not limited to, the development of a detailed remediation plan to address areas of concern, and/or a requirement that the student seek personal counseling.
+These forms are reviewed and discussed in faculty meetings to ensure all students are progressing in the intangible areas described above, and those students with problems are identified and dealt with in the most fair and helpful manner.
+Student Progress Assessments are compiled in consultation with all counseling faculty and shared with the student at the end of each fall and spring semester.
+In cases where student problems arise, various steps may be implemented, including, but not limited to, developing a detailed remediation plan to address areas of concern and/or a requirement that the student seek personal counseling.